 The digital world has also changed the customer journey.
 Customer buying activity that was once transactional is now focused on relationship building.
 Each step of the journey, whether offline or online, is centred on how to elevate consumer engagement to deepen the relationship.

 According to the Harvard Business Review, a staggering 70% of digital transformations fail.
-General Electric, Ford and Procter & Gamble have all been cited as examples of large multi-national companies that had missteps when trying to evolve digitally.
+General Electric, Ford and Procter & Gamble have all been cited as examples of large multi-national companies that had missteps when trying to digitally evolve and adapt.

 One of the world’s largest toy store chains, Toys “R” Us, missed the opportunity to develop its e-commerce presence early on.
 This was likely due to the signing of a 10-year contract to be the exclusive vendor of toys on Amazon in 2000.
 However, Amazon did not hold to the exclusivity agreement that led to Toys “R” Us suing Amazon to end the agreement in 2004.